-r.
-69 Part 6 - Occupancy (h) the essential building services installed or in place, or proposed to be installed or in place, for the building; (i) that the plumbing installed in the building is sufficient for the maximum number of occupants intended for the building; (j) that any on-site wastewater management system installed in respect of the building - (i) has been lawfully installed and commissioned and is fit for use; and (ii) has sufficient capacity for the maximum number of occupants intended for the building; (k) the evacuation procedures proposed for the building in the case of an emergency.
-69. Display of o ccupancy permit occupa all the wner of a building in respect of which an ancy permit has been issued must display pages of the occupancy permit in force in t of the building in a prominent place near the main public entry to the building.
+- (h) the essential building services installed or in place, or proposed to be installed or in place, for the building; - (i) that the plumbing installed in the building is sufficient for the maximum number of occupants intended for the building; - (j) that any on-site wastewater management system installed in respect of the building - - (i) has been lawfully installed and commissioned and is fit for use; and - (ii) has sufficient capacity for the maximum number of occupants intended for the building; - (k) the evacuation procedures proposed for the building in the case of an emergency.

+69. Display of occupancy permit

+(1) The owner of a building in respect of which an occupancy permit has been issued must display all the pages of the occupancy permit in force in respect of the building in a prominent place near the main public entry to the building.